 LVH offers five-star full-service concierge for all its luxury rentals.
 From the moment guests arrive, they are provided with the ultimate in comfort and class.
 LVH can arrange for services of world-renowned chefs, private jets, exotic cars, luxury yachts, and everything in-between to make guests' stay extraordinary.

 Luxury rentals in New York City can be found in some of the most prestigious and fascinating areas.
 There are unique and exciting attributes to each of these 11 great neighborhoods in New York:

 Art lovers who have a passion for contemporary art will feel at home when visiting Chelsea.
-One could spend days hitting all the cutting-edge galleries in this west side neighborhood.
-Staying at Penthouse Wesley allows you to easily access the many unique shops that reflect Chelsea's ethnic and diverse population.
+You could spend days hitting all the cutting-edge galleries in this west side neighborhood.
+Staying at Penthouse Wesley allows you to easily access the many unique shops reflecting Chelsea's ethnic and diverse population.

-The Upper East Side has some of the city's most swanky townhouses with attractions like the Mayor's mansion, Museum Mile, and a plethora of high-end luxury shops.
-Find old churches and posh parents pushing strollers taking in the East River Esplanade.
-Enjoy views from your rooftop, when you stay at an LVH property such as Townhouse Freya.
+The Upper East Side has some of the city's most swanky townhouses with attractions like the mayor's mansion, Museum Mile, and a plethora of high-end luxury shops.
+You will see old churches and posh parents pushing strollers taking in the East River Esplanade.
+Enjoy views from your rooftop when you stay at an LVH property such as Townhouse Freya.

-Here, one will find the birth of capitalism in America.
-This high-energy district just out from lower Manhattan is the jump-off point for Wall Street and the Statue of Liberty, Ellis Island.
+Here, you will find the birth of capitalism in America.
+This high-energy district just out from lower Manhattan is the jump-off point for Wall Street and the Statue of Liberty on Ellis Island.

 The Flatiron District got its name from its iconic, landmark iron-shaped building.
 Epicures will want to visit the area offering its many fine, Michelin-starred restaurants beckoning food connoisseurs with their exceptional fare.